scaldi/scaldi-website/learn.md

 {% endhighlight %}

 ### StaticModule

+{% include ext.html type="danger" title="Deprecated (since v0.5)" %}
+`StaticModule` is deprecated and will be removed soon.
+As an alternative you can use `ImmutableWrapper` injector to define an immutability boundary in composition or create your own injector that is marked as `ImmutableInjector`
+{% include cend.html %}

 `StaticModule` is an immutable injector that allows you to define binding as `def`s, `val`s and `lazy val`s in the body of the subclass: